The A-Level results are out again, and it looks like over 411,000 new students will be starting their first year at university this autumn.

-But with universities charging up to £9,250 in tuition fees a year, and accommodation and living costs on top of that, each student will graduate with a huge student loan.
+But with universities charging up to £9,250 in tuition fees a year (and £11,100 for accelerated degrees in England), plus accommodation and living costs on top of that, each student will graduate with a huge student loan.

 Does it make sense to pay off a grandchild's student loan?